Showing Teens How To Enjoy The Holidays

 After my parents’ divorce, Christmas was a difficult time of year.
 There was tension and fighting, which always put a damper on the holiday.
 Finally, my Christmas’ got better when I met my wife and started working at a church.
 I was reminded that it’s about Christ and a time to be thankful for the family God has blessed you with.

-Everyone is pressured to put on a smile.
-However, in their hearts might be a whole lot of BAH HUMBUG!
-It’s important for your teens to enjoy this holiday because of the impact it has on their faith.
-That’s why you need to make sure you show them how to:
+With all the commercials, festivities and chaos it’s easy to ignore that this can be a difficult time of year for people, especially your students.
+Everyone is pressured to put on a smile; however, in their hearts might be a whole lot of BAH HUMBUG!
+It’s important for your students to enjoy this holiday because of the impact it has on their faith, that’s why you need to make sure you show them how to:

+Slow It Down: Christmas moves quickly; therefore, teach them how to enjoy the entire experience.
 While giving them tools to find quiet time with God is helpful, be sure to provide experiences as well.
 That might mean doing a prayer night or simplifying the program.
-Slow down what you do so that you can help teens to do the same.
+Slow down what you do so that you can help students to do the same.

-The commercialism during this season is a big distraction from Christ.
+Refocus On Christ: The commercialism during this season is a big distraction from Christ.
 Breakdown the holiday by exploring where certain symbols (i.e. Christmas tree), and traditions came from.
 Remind them that it’s not about what you receive, but how you share Christ with others.
 Help them see it’s not about what they want, but what God has in store.

 While your students might not be caught up in the craziness it’s important to prepare them to face it.
 Remind your teenagers of what Christmas can and should be by showing them how to live it.
 Do not be afraid to revamp your programs, and tweak what you do so that you help them enjoy the most wonderful time of the year.